jakevc/jakevc/content/posts/2020-02-01-terraform-aws.md

 command = ssh -i ~/.ssh/id_rsa ubuntu@ec2-34-217-90-109.us-west-2.compute.amazonaws.com
 ```

-Just like that your infrastucture is live and you can login.
+Just like that your infrastructure is live and you can login.

 Checkout the example on github: https://github.com/jakevc/terraec2-